 From the Analyze menu, select Serial Error Detector, press Setup, and then select the Stop Condition tab.
+Error detector is not available on DPO70000SX instruments.

 Use this control window to specify the action performed when the error detector detects an error.